 Toddlers can be bundles of emotions, and an emotion that bubbles up a lot in the third year is frustration.
 It’s more expected when toddlers struggle to get dressed or have to wait in line on a shopping trip, but frustration also can show up at playtime.
 A toddler may want to play (now) with the building blocks their playgroup friends have, or may get upset when an older cousin can get the toy train to move so much faster than they can.
 While this frustration is normal as toddlers’ skills develop more slowly than their ambitions, it can make it so playtime with friends isn’t all fun and games, too.

 I’ll try that myself

 As two-year-olds become more aware of the world around them, imitation becomes a big part of how they play.
-Baby may start making breakfast in her toy kitchen the way she sees you doing, or she may insist on bringing along the new doll stroller every time you go to the store.
+Baby may start making breakfast in their toy kitchen the way they see you doing, or they may insist on bringing along the new doll stroller every time you go to the store.

-As she learns by watching you, there are strategies you can try to make sure she is learning the things you mean to teach her.
+As they learn by watching you, there are strategies you can try to make sure they are learning the things you mean to teach them.

-- Be on guard for good behavior: Help teach Baby your expectations for how she treats other people.
-You can do this by letting her know how proud you are when she plays nicely, instead of waiting until she does something she shouldn’t and having to correct her again and again.
+- Be on guard for good behavior: Help teach Baby your expectations for how they treat other people.
+You can do this by letting them know how proud you are when they play nicely, instead of waiting until they do something they shouldn’t and having to correct them again and again.

 - Look out for landmines: Keep an eye out for toys or situations that cause Baby stress.
-If she gets frustrated playing with the toy car at Grandma’s, show her where she can place her hands so it moves more easily.
+If they get frustrated playing with the toy car at Grandma’s, show them where they can place their hands so it moves more easily.
 If the new puzzle set leads to conflicts when friends come over, put it away for a while and reintroduce it when Baby has the chance to play with it without interruption.